NaturalIntelligence/Grapes/README.md

 ### Next plan
 My immediate plans to support
 * Frequence {min,max}, {,max}, {min,} , '+', '*'
 * Convert into gradle project.
-So that you can use generated jar directly instead of compiling the project by yourself
+So that you can use generated jar directly instead of compiling the project by yourself [done]

 ### Future Plan
-* Improving JSON to Graph view tool
+* Improving "JSON to Graph" view tool
 * Laziness in case of dynamic selection
 * Making it thread safe
 * Supporting more RE symbols